91ahmed/JsInspector/README.md

 ## Js-Inspector
-### Pure javascript library to validate your application's incoming data.
-It includes several validation rules that you may apply to the data.
+<dd> _Pure javascript library to validate your application's incoming data.
+It includes several validation rules that you may apply to the data._ </dd>

 #### How to use
 ``` html